pauldijou/redux-act/README.md

 - **Do reducers work with combineReducers?** Of course, they are just normal reducers after all.
 Remember that according to the `combineReducers` checks, you will need to provide a default state when creating each reducer before combining them.

 - **How does it work?** There is not much magic.
-A generated id is assigned to each created action and will be used inside reducers instead of the string constants used inside Redux by default.
+A generated id is prepended to each action type and will be used inside reducers instead of the string constants used inside Redux by default.

 - **Can you show how different it is from writing classic Redux?** Sure, you can check both commits to update [counter example](https://github.com/pauldijou/redux-act/commit/9e020137fb1b3e1e37d37c434032bec3c4e0873a) and [todomvc example](https://github.com/pauldijou/redux-act/commit/66a07913fdb36c9206e9bcbd5fa5577d1e6eceb7).
 You can also run both examples with `npm install && npm start` inside each folder.